Dixper/cpp-interview-question/README.md

 the functions regarding the expected behavior.
 If you had difficulty understanding the questions let us know so we can help you figure things out.

-Each question has a pre-writen test that somewhat tests the expected behavior; however, the tests are not thorough and you will need to implement your own tests (your implemented unit tests will be evaluated).
+Each question has a pre-writen test provided in the project folder as an executable(built in debug mode) that runs on github actions and somewhat tests the expected behavior; however, the tests are not thorough and you will need to implement your own tests (your implemented unit tests will be evaluated).